Breast Augmentation

 IMPLANTS

 Saline implants have a silicone shell.
 They are called saline implants because they are inflated with saline solution.
-Should they deflate, saline is physiologic with blood and would be absorbed by the body and the implant will be go flat or deflate.
+Should they deflate, saline is physiologic with blood and would be absorbed by the body, and the implant will go flat or deflate.
 The different types of saline implants include round, anatomic (also known as a teardrop or shaped implant), and expandable (postoperatively adjustable) implants.
-Saline implants can be placed through smaller incisions but do have higher wrinkling and rippling rates than the gel implants.
+Saline implants can be placed through smaller incisions but do have higher wrinkling and rippling rates than gel implants.

 Gel implants, or silicone implants, are composed of silicone gel.
 They have a silicone shell, and they are filled with silicone gel.
 The majority of implants used around the world today are silicone breast implants.
-Many women feel the gel implants have a softer and more natural feel.
-They do not deflate, but can rupture.
-They do have less rippling than the saline implants and are better for thinner women.
+Many women feel that gel implants have a softer and more natural feel.
+They do not deflate but can rupture.
+They do have less rippling than saline implants and are better for thinner women.
 They also are best for older patients, as in that age group, they look the most natural.

 The cohesive gel, or Gummy Bear Implant, has the least rippling and wrinkling and holds the shape of the breast.
 Over time, the cohesive gel seems also to have less displacement.
-Our cohesive gel expertise has been noted by the manufacturers of the cohesive gel implants.
+Our cohesive gel expertise has been noted by the manufacturers of cohesive gel implants.
 We have become one of the most experienced users of these in the upper Midwest.

 These implants have a natural feel and look.
 The cohesive gel implants have lower reported complications and mold the shape of the breast.
 These implants also can correct mild degrees of droop.